Wildlife holidays in Belize & Tikal

 - A wonderful variety of wetland birds including specialties such as Sungrebe, Jabiru & Mangrove Vireo

 - A site where over 300 species of birds have been recorded within an 8-mile radius & hummingbirds, tityras, becards & flycatchers can be watched from a comfortable viewing deck

 - Puffbirds, honeycreepers & Guatemalan Howler Monkeys, plus Mayan ruins at Tikal

-- Night-time lagoon spotlight search for Hickatees, Fish-eating Bats & large river turtles
+- Night-time lagoon spotlight search for Hickatees, Fish-eating Bats & nocturnal birds

 - A marine reserve to look for Nurse Sharks & groupers

-- Rest & relaxation in the Caribbean breeze
+- Rest and relaxation in the Caribbean breeze

 WHAT YOU'VE BEEN SAYING ABOUT OUR Belize HOLIDAYS

 The food throughout the trip was superb, but the food and organisation at Pook's Hill was outstanding!